niksaz/semantic-code-search/README.md

 ### Graph parsing

-For graph parsing we use [typilus fork](https://github.com/JetBrains-Research/typilus).
+For graph parsing we use a modified version of typilus (the link removed for anonymization purposes).
 To work with graph parsers, do the following:

 1. Clone the aforementioned repository to `src/processing/typilus`